chicanagram/pips-insilico/README.md

 ## Obtain binding, stability and aggregation features for multimodal ML prediction
 Code is provided in the **feature_extraction** subdirectory to obtain the binding, stability and aggregation features using YASARA, FoldX, Waltz and Tango respectively.
-Installation of the required software dependencies is outlined in Section C.
+Installation of the required software dependencies is outlined in Section C. Example can be found in the **data > feature_extraction** subfolder showing outputs from running the YASARA and FoldX feature extraction pipelines on the first 5 mutants (sequentially) of GOh1052, as well as Tango and Waltz on the full set of mutants.
 ```
 python get_binding_stability_agg_features.py
 ```